baor24/Project_OOP/README.md

 ## Installation
-Remember to install JRE, you can find more information here: https://docs.oracle.com/goldengate/1212/gg-winux/GDRAD/java.htm
+Remember to install JRE (Version 1.8.0), you can find more information here: https://docs.oracle.com/goldengate/1212/gg-winux/GDRAD/java.htm
 \
 To run the Minesweeper game on your local machine, follow these instructions: